jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/clients/itau/index.md

 filter: banking
 ---

-**Itaú** is the largest Brazilian private bank with presence in Latin America, USA, Europe, and Asia.
+**Itaú** is the largest Brazilian private bank with presence in Latin America, USA, Europe and Asia.